navjotts/baby-cry-detector/README.md

     * The audio files are split into smaller chunks of audio to capture different patterns that can occur
     * The audio is then converted into spectrograms - on which we then tried different Image Classification models
 3. Results
-    * CNN with Transfer Learning from a resnet34 seems to be performing extremely good (with a CV split of 0.2)
+    * CNN with Transfer Learning from a pre-trained resnet34 seems to be performing extremely good (with a CV split of 0.2)

+---
 ### TODOs
 1. Add continuous audio support - where the user presses the START button and leaves the app (on a device) - and the app can detect whenever the baby starts crying (we'll just run the current process every `'x'` seconds on repeat until stopped by the user)
 2. Integrate with Twilio API for an option to send a message to the user when a baby cry is detected